JumpLink/node-json-fs/README.md

 node-json-config
 ================

-Load and save your config file in json for Node.js
+extreme simple library for nodejs to load and save json-files.